molevolworkshop/molevolworkshop.github.io/faculty/laruson/laruson.md

 ### About me

-I am a postdoctoral researcher in the lab of Dr. Katie Lotterhos at Northeastern University’s Marine Science Center.
-We're working on verifying approaches aimed at detecting molecular signatures of adaptation.
+I am an evolutionary biologist who focuses on questions of adaptation in the sea.
+My research interests generally relate to molecular evolution (population genetics and phylogenetics), especially in the context of marine ecology.
+I'm inordinately fond of marine invertebrates, especially echinoderms.

+I am currently a postdoc with Dr. Snæbjörn Pálsson at the University of Iceland.
-I graduated with my Ph.D. from the lab of Dr. Floyd Reed at the University of Hawai‘i at Mānoa, with a specialization in Evolution, Ecology, and Conservation Biology.
+I graduated with my Ph.D. from the lab of Dr. Floyd Reed at the University of Hawai‘i at Mānoa, with a specialization in Evolution, Ecology, and
+Conservation Biology.
 My dissertation work focused on gene and genome evolution in the pan-tropical sea urchin genus Tripneustes.
-My research interests generally relate to molecular evolutionary biology, especially in the context of marine ecology.

 ### Contact